temperlang/temperlang-blog/posts/tangle-of-strings.md

 Fun fact, language designers do not agree.
 In Lua&ge;5, the `<` operator performs *locale-sensitive*[^17a] comparison.
-Unicode and libc define *collation rules* which capture the dictionary sorting rules for natural languages.
+Unicode and libc define *collation rules* which express dictionary sorting for natural languages.

 [UTR-10](https://www.unicode.org/reports/tr10/#Example_Differences_Table) has this example showing that a German reader would expect 'o'-umlaut next to 'o' in a sorted list but a Swedish reader would not.